Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 ## An Attempt at Automatic Decompilation

 Given the **_ServerDllInitialization_** function’s formidable length of nearly 4 kilobytes, working with code in some high-level language appeared substantially more convenient than fishing for heads and tails in an endless stream of assembly instructions.
 Unfortunately, **_cdb_** did not come equipped with a decompiler hence it was time to check if the benevolent world of open-source had something to offer; and to nobody’s surprise, they had.
-Right off the bat, I discovered three tools able to understand Windows PE format and translate assembler instructions into C-like pseudo-code: NSA’s [ghidra](https://www.nsa.gov/resources/everyone/ghidra/), Avast’s [retdec](https://retdec.com/), and [radare2](https://rada.re/n/radare2.html) (quite likely, there are more).
-Radare2 with its built-in decompiler and a sizable selection of third-party plugins, including, notably, [r2ghidra-dec](https://github.com/radareorg/r2ghidra) and [retdec-r2plugin](https://github.com/avast/retdec-r2plugin), that ported the functionality of their namesake decompilers, seemed like it would allow to kill all the birds with one stone so it was the framework I had chosen.
+Right off the bat, I discovered three tools able to understand Windows PE format and translate assembler instructions into C-like pseudo-code: NSA’s [ghidra](https://www.nsa.gov/resources/everyone/ghidra/), Avast’s [retdec](https://retdec.com/), and [radare2](https://rada.re/n/radare2.html) (quite likely, there are more). **_Radare2_** with its built-in decompiler and a sizable selection of third-party plugins, including, notably, [r2ghidra-dec](https://github.com/radareorg/r2ghidra) and [retdec-r2plugin](https://github.com/avast/retdec-r2plugin), that ported the functionality of their namesake decompilers, seemed like it would allow to kill all the birds with one stone so it was the framework I had chosen.

 {::options parse_block_html="true" /}
 <div class="info alert">
 **NOTE:** Here I should point out that these were imaginary, inanimate, “figurative” birds; “no birds were harmed in the course of this reverse engineering endeavor”, one feels compelled to add to avoid sounding disturbingly barbaric these days.

 As an [actual] side note, to save the trouble we, of course, could limit our efforts to analyzing React OS code, but this decision puts us on a dangerous path.
 As I already warned, caution must be exercised when using React OS source code in place of the actual disassembled Windows binaries for one cannot expect  exact imitation of system’s behavior.
-In our case React OS has been designed to be compatible with a different version of Windows and thus in the same setting in may behave differently.
+In our case React OS has been designed to be compatible with a different version of Windows and, thus, in the same setting in may behave differently.
 It may not even crash!
 Still, we will use it for reference.
 </div>
 {::options parse_block_html="false" /}